Instruction for Authors

 GLYCODEBUTS introduce distinguished Ph.D. theses or outstanding works of young scientists from all over the world in the field of glycosciences and glycotechnologies.
 The text should be 3 to 7 pages long (typed and double spaced), including tables, ﬁgures, and references(for English only, up to 4 pages) .

 GLYCOFORUM is for our readers who wish to submit their comments on scientiﬁc or social matters related to FCCA.

 LETTERS TO TIGG are for readers who wish to discuss contributions that appear in TIGG or matters related to FCCA.

 Readers are encouraged to contribute to any of the above-mentioned platforms.
-Manuscripts should be sent to to TIGG Editorial Office.
+Manuscripts should be written in English (and in Japanese for authors who are native to Japanese) and sent to to TIGG Editorial Office.
 Due to limited space, not all manuscripts submitted for publication can be accepted.
 The editors reserve the right to accept, reject and edit the manuscripts.
 The accepted article from non-Japanese contributors may be translated to Japanese version.
 Please ask editorial staff if you are interested.

 Common instructions for authors contributing to MINIREVIEWS, GLYCODEBUTS, GLYCOTOPICS, GLYCOFORUM, and LETTERS TO TIGG.

 - Manuscripts must be original, previously unpublished, and not accepted for publication or under review elsewhere.

 - Have a look at the previous TIGG issues to get an idea about the journal’s layout.
 Recent articles can be downloaded free of charge at the J-STAGE except for those published within a year.